-Investigations will be conducted by Deputy Title IX Coordinators and/or by IntelliTec's Title IX Coordinator.
+Investigations will be conducted by either the Deputy Title IX Coordinators, IntelliTec's Title IX Coordinator, and/or the Campus Director.
 If there are any conflicts of interests in the investigation, a different internal or external party will be assigned to the investigation.
-If the complaint is in regards to the Title IX Coordinator, the complaint will be referred to the President of IntelliTec College.
+If the complaint is in regards to the corporate Title IX Coordinator, the complaint will be referred to the Vice President of Operations.

 Based on the outcomes of the investigation, appropriate sanctions, if any, will be determined by the company student disciplinary process and then approved by campus and/or corporate management.

-Complainants should submit in writing any concerns regarding conflict of interest or impartiality to IntelliTec's Title IX Coordinator or President of the Company.
+Complainants should submit in writing any concerns regarding conflict of interest or impartiality to IntelliTec's Title IX Coordinator or Vice President of Operations.